-- Clear expectations are agreed, understood and accepted through regular activities which define what is acceptable and unacceptable behaviour - A school atmosphere is created which is consistent and caring

-- Staff use the PACE approach in their interactions with pupils - The choice to behave responsibly is placed on the pupil, and pupils are taught how to make responsible behaviour choices - Pupils are provided with excellent role models - Pupils and parents understand that inappropriate behaviour choices have consequences, which are applied consistently and fairly within the school in a calm and considerate manner
+- Clear individualised expectations are agreed, understood and accepted through regular activities which define what is acceptable and unacceptable behaviour - A school atmosphere is created which is consistent and caring - Staff use the PACE approach in their interactions with pupils - We encourage the pupils to be able to make responsible behaviour choices.
+We support them and help them to learn to be able to do this - Pupils are provided with excellent role models - Pupils and parents understand that inappropriate behaviour has consequences, which are applied individually and fairly within the school in a calm and considerate manner.
+These consequences are explained to pupils/peers/staff where necessary in a sensitive manner - The aims of any response to misbehaviour is to maintain the culture of the school, restore a calm and safe environment in which all pupils can learn and thrive, and prevent the recurrence of misbehaviour

-Principles for Behavioural Conduct
+Principles for Behaviour

-Following from the British value of democracy, Beech Lodge pupils have developed their own, agreed set of principles for behavioural conduct in school.
+Following from the British value of democracy, Beech Lodge pupils have developed their own, agreed set of principles for behaviour in school.
 These are: